FAQ and Contact Us

 How can I check the status of my application?

-We are in the process of adding more ways for you to learn the status of your application once it's been submitted.
+We are in the process of adding more ways for you to learn the status of your application once it has been submitted.
 The primary way to learn the status of your application is through the Graduate School Admissions and Program Information Portal, "Manage your Submitted Application".
 Once your application is listed as "complete", it will be sent to the department for review and no further information is available about the application status until the department has made a decision on your application.

 Will you inform me if my application is incomplete?